NoahShore/City_Green_Sapce_and_Health/README.md

     4. Landing Page Map of the 95 cities with city parks and specific health data.
 The size and color of the circle marker for each city corresponds to it Percentage of City Park Acerage.
     5. Various Chart Visualizations of the Top 10 cities i.e. cities with the highest Percentage of City Park Acrerage.

-Define the CDC 'Value':
-Define the 'Park Score Rank':
-Define Percentage of City Park Acerage:
-Total Acerage: Total City-Park area in the city.

 Hypothesis: Cities ranking higher in city green spaces have a lower:
 1.	obesity rate,
 2.	mental health conditions, and